Shopify/ruby-lsp/TROUBLESHOOTING.md

 Firstly, ensure that you are using the latest release of the `ruby-lsp` gem, as the problem may have been already fixed.

 To diagnose the particular file(s) causing a problem, run `ruby-lsp --doctor`.
-Please log an issue so that we we can address it.
-If the code is not open source then you can try write a minimal reproduction.
+Please log an issue so that we can address it.
+If the code is not open source then please provide a minimal reproduction.

 In the meantime, you can [configure Ruby LSP to ignore a particular gem or file for indexing]([README.md#configuring-code-indexing]).